 5. Fold in the grated cheese, spread the mixture on a tray and allow to cool.

-6. When the mixture has cooled, wearing kitchen gloves, shape it into 20cm diameter balls, make an indentation into each with your finger and insert an oyster, reshape the arancini balls to their original shape.
+6. When the mixture has cooled, wearing kitchen gloves, shape it into about 8 inch diameter balls, make an indentation into each with your finger and insert an oyster, reshape the arancini balls to their original shape.

 7. To make the eggwash: mix together the beaten egg and milk.
 Gently coat the arancini using the eggwash, flour, the Spanish Point seaweed powder and a little seasoning.